 Painting

-To prepare to paint the hutch I washed it down with mild soap and water.
-I had to ring out my cleaning cloth to remove as much water as possible.
+I washed it down with mild soap and water to prepare to paint the cabinet.
+First, I had to ring out my cleaning cloth to remove as much water as possible.
 Then I repeated that step with clean water without any soap.
-Then allowed it to dry.
+Then allowed, it to dry.

 I painted two coats of white chalk paint and lightly sanded between coats (using these sanding sponges).